joofow/docker-postfix/README.md

 Contributions welcome.

 Run postfix with smtp authentication (sasldb) in a docker container.
-TLS and OpenDKIM support are optional (see below for certs naming schme; specifically supports dokku-letsencrypt naming scheme).
+TLS and OpenDKIM support are optional (names for SSL certs needs to be passed in as env variables).

 ## Requirement
 + Docker 1.0